-What Seventh-day Adventists Believe about Stewardship (and What Does It Mean?)
+What Seventh-day Adventists Believe About Stewardship (and What It Means)

-Seventh-day Adventists firmly believe that love for God and fellow humans is the overriding principle of their faith.
-And to express that love in an overarching way would be through how they manage the things God has entrusted to them.
+Love for God and our fellow humans is the overriding principle of the Seventh-day Adventist faith.
+And we express that love in an overarching way through how we manage the things—material and immaterial—that God has entrusted to us.

 This is often referred to as “stewardship,” and it is so essential to Adventist thought that one of the denomination’s core beliefs covers this topic.

-1. The meaning and purpose of stewardship
+- The purpose of stewardship

-4. What kinds of things we are stewards over
+- What kinds of things we are stewards over

-5. Tithes and offering as a form of stewardship
+- Tithes and offering as a form of stewardship

-6. Why stewardship is important today
+- Why Adventists believe stewardship is important today

 We acknowledge God’s ownership by faithful service to Him and our fellow human beings, and by returning tithe and giving offerings for the proclamation of His gospel and the support and growth of His church.